wbeimar2002/ZemogaTest/README.md

-- Total Time: 12 Hours
+Total Time: 12 Hours

-- Sample Credencials are in the seeding information on ZemogaTestContext.cs File Inside to ZemogaTest.Repositories project -Writer user
+Sample Credencials are in the seeding information on ZemogaTestContext.cs File Inside to ZemogaTest.Repositories project Writer user
 - walex
 - 123

--Editor User
+Editor User
--naty
+- naty
--123
+- 123

 To Execute the application is necessary to update the Connection String in Startup and ZemogaTestContext Files inside  ZemogaTest.Repositories project